 The following program locations will be offering new courses in the fields of math, management, and marketing:

 Now offered on the Summer Dublin Internship Program – Questrom FE 445: Investment Analysis and Portfolio Management, to complement a four-credit internship placement course in a related field.

 The Summer Grenoble French Studies Program is offering a mathematics track!
 Students enroll in CAS MA 213: Basic Statistics and Probability and a four-credit French language course.
 The math course will be taught in English.
 No prior knowledge of French is required.

-The Summer Washington Internship Program curriculum now includes SMG SM 221: Probabilistic and Statistical Decision Making for Management.
+The Summer Washington Internship Program curriculum now includes Questrom SM 221: Probabilistic and Statistical Decision Making for Management.
 This six-credit management course will be taken along with a four-credit internship in business and economics.